RimCorePlus/Industry/README.md

 ## Legal
 Portions of the materials used to create this mod are trademarks and/or copyrighted works of Ludeon Studios Inc. All rights reserved by Ludeon.
 This mod is not official and is not endorsed by Ludeon.

-This mod includes code and textures from [Simple Chains: Lumber](https://github.com/Owlchemist/simple-chains-lumber) by Owlchemist, originally licensed under the GPL-3.0 License.
-These assets have been modified by boomer.\
-This mod includes code and textures from [Simple Chains: Steel](https://github.com/Owlchemist/simple-chains-steel) by Owlchemist, originally licensed under the GPL-3.0 License.
+This mod includes code and textures from [Simple Chains: Lumber](https://github.com/Owlchemist/simple-chains-lumber) and [Simple Chains: Steel](https://github.com/Owlchemist/simple-chains-steel) by Owlchemist, originally licensed under the GPL-3.0 License.
 These assets have been modified by boomer.

 [^1]: Also requires 3 iron ore (12 for bulk).
 [^2]: [Money making guide - RimWorld Wiki](https://rimworldwiki.com/wiki/Money_making_guide)